CU-ESIIL/Innovation-Summit-2024/docs/additional-resources/participant_agreement.md

 The invalidity, illegality, or unenforceability of any one or more phrases, sentences, clauses, or sections in this Agreement does not affect the remaining portions of this Agreement.

-If you have questions about the Summit, please contact Ming Posa at [esiil@colorado.edu](mailto:esiil@colorado.edu).
+If you have questions about the Summit, please contact ESIIL at [esiil@colorado.edu](mailto:esiil@colorado.edu).